Maissack/Maissack/README.md

 ## Projects 🛠️

 Here are a few highlighted projects I've worked on:
+- [Achaka Conseils](https://10.achakaconseils.com/?lang=en): Founded by Charlène KARSTEN, ACHAKA CONSEILS supports you in the field of industrial property.
+Complete creation of the website and the graphic charter.
 - [HomePod mini](https://maissack.github.io/homepod_mini/): Amateur copy of Apple’s HomePod mini page
 - [BridgeConnect](https://github.com/Maissack/bridgeconnect): Microblogging social network inspired by platforms like Twitter or Mastodon, incorporating specific features that encourage mindful usage.
 - [The Conquest of Kingdoms](https://maissack.github.io/conquete_royaume/): This project aims to optimize and finalize a board game initially designed during the integration week titled "Board Game"